ChristopherHaydenTodd/ctodd-python-lib-aws/README.md

-# Christopher H. Todd's Python Python Library For Interacting With AWS
+# Christopher H. Todd's Python Library For Interacting With AWS

 The ctodd-python-lib-aws project is responsible for interacting with [Amazon Web Services](https://aws.amazon.com/developer/language/python/).
 This includes interacting with DynamoDB, Lambda, S3, SNS, and SQS, and will be expanded in the future.